Today’s Reading: Deuteronomy 6-12

 Moses continues his farewell speech to the Israelites by encouraging the Israelites not to forget the Lord who has rescued them but to fear the Lord and serve Him only.
 For the God we serve is a jealous God and he desires for us to DILIGENTLY obey the His commands.
 He calls us to do what is right and good in His sight so that all will go well with us (Deut.
 6:18).

-Each January, our administrative team at Living Alternatives meets to look back over the last year.
-Together we remember ALL that God has done and all HE has accomplished.
-We celebrate God’s generosity and His grace over the ministry to which He has called us.
-We then look forward to the new year ahead, asking God for His guidance and His blessing to accomplish all that HE desires.
-We long to see His vision for His ministry – His plan in His time.
+Next week, I am going to a meeting with the agenda of looking back over the last year.
+Together we will remember ALL that God has done and all HE has accomplished.
+We will celebrate God’s generosity and His grace over the ministry to which He has called us.
+We will then look forward to the rest of 2015, asking God for guidance and His blessing to accomplish all that HE desires.
+We long to see His vision for His ministry, His plan in His time.

-Perhaps you went through this same process on the first day of this month – looking back at 2016 and looking forward to 2017.
+Perhaps you went through this same process a month ago – looking back at 2014 and looking forward to 2015.
 Perhaps you felt like the Israelites as they saw the mistakes they had made and the consequences of their decisions.
-There were probably moments to celebrate and memories to regret.
-Looking forward to this year might have felt like getting a blank slate or a chance to start a new chapter of your life.
+There were probably moments to celebrate and moments to regret.
+Looking forward to 2015 might have felt like getting a blank slate or a chance to start a new chapter of your life.
 God gives us moments like these to purposefully stand between what He has done for us and what He promises to do in the coming years – looking back and looking forward while praising God for every moment.
+Perhaps your year has gotten off to a rough start and you need to put January behind you and get a fresh start tomorrow.

 Moses was having a similar moment with God’s people as they stood between the wilderness and the promised land, looking back and looking forward.
 He told them that in the future their children would ask – Why do we do what we do?
 Why do we follow these traditions and rules?
 LET THEM HEAR THE STORIES.
 Make them aware of where God has brought us from and that we will be counted as righteous when we obey all God’s commands (Deut.
 6:20-25).